 Update #3...in June 2007 Fluor (my current employer) officially announced a contract for engineering, procurement, and construction of a 570-megawatt combined cycle plant, the St. Clair Energy Centre, near Sarnia, Ontario.
 Here's a Fluor press release on the project and the 2006 Invenergy project page.
 What isn't mentioned in these two items is that two of the four 1-on-1 combined cycle units for this project were being relocated from the Nelson site.
 What was left near Dixon?
 In 2007, plans were moving forward for completion of the first 2 units along with a methanol plant.
 Here's an April 2007 [Sterling] Daily Gazette article.
 Below, an aerial view of the Nelson site from the 2014 Invenergy project page.
 Which must be an old photo, as it shows all 4 HRSG's...including the 2 that were presumably shipped to Canada.
 See my 2011 photos below.

 Other bits of trivia...NRG also bought the Audrain County, Missouri power plant from Duke Energy in 2001.
 Audrain, located 90 miles south of St. Louis, is a near-twin of the Lee County plant and was built at the same time.
-Audrain was sold to a subsidiary of Ameren Corporation, a St. Louis-based electrical utility, in April 2006 for $115 million (of which only $20 million went to NRG).
-And Invenergy also now owns the mothballed Grays Harbor, Washington combined cycle site which they purchased from Duke Energy (note that in May 2007 they obtained financing to complete Grays Harbor (Invenergy press release)), and it began commercial operation in 2008.
-But Duke still owns the Lee County peaker as of mid-2007...but it was sold to Dynegy in 2014, along with 10 other plants...including two Ohio plants I worked on--the Washington Energy Facility in Beverly, and the Hanging Rock plant north of Ironton (2014 Duke Energy press release).
+Audrain was sold to a subsidiary of Ameren Corporation, a St. Louis- based electrical utility, in April 2006 for $115 million (of which only $20 million went to NRG).
+And Invenergy also procured the then-mothballed Grays Harbor, Washington combined cycle site which they purchased from Duke Energy (note that in May 2007 they obtained financing to complete Grays Harbor (Invenergy press release)), and it began commercial operation in 2008.
+But Duke still owned the Lee County peaker as of mid-2007...but it was sold to Dynegy in 2014, along with 10 other plants...including two Ohio plants I worked on--the Washington Energy Facility in Beverly, and the Hanging Rock plant north of Ironton (2014 Duke Energy press release).